standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 In FHIR, [**MustSupport**](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) is a boolean flag that allows a profile to indicate that an implementation must be able to process that element in a FHIR instance if it exists.

-A **MustSupport** **Element** is designated with the `MS` tag after the `Property` name.
+A **MustSupport** element is designated with the `MS` tag after the `Property` name.

-**MustSupport** **Elements** are not part of the data model, because different **Elements** are important for different use cases.
+**MustSupport** elements are not part of the data model, because different elements are important for different use cases.
 For example, one use case may require a _patient's date of death_ to be recognized, and another might not.
 The data model for _date of death_ should be the same wherever it is used.

 #### Specifying No-Profile Elements
 <!-- MK - similar question about specific vs: general reference to class - first para only -->
 The _no profile_ (`NP`) tag instructs SHR-CLI to _not_ profile a class, and therefore, exclude it from the list of profiles.

-> Note: In clinical models, classes frequently reference other classes.
+> **Note**: In clinical models, classes frequently reference other classes.
 A laboratory result may reference a patient, a specimen, a device, etc. In turn, the specimen may reference a procedure, the procedure its location, the device its manufacturer, etc. There could be large network of directly and indirectly-required classes that extend well beyond the intended scope of the IG.
-If any of these classes have differentials with respect to the resources they are mapped to, then by default, SHR-CLI will create **profile**s for them, and bring those **profile**s into the IG.
+If any of these classes have differentials with respect to the resources they are mapped to, then by default, SHR-CLI will create profiles for them, and bring those profiles into the IG.
 The `NP` flag is a way to put boundaries around your IG.

-Because dependencies can be hard to predict, a good way to determine which classes should be designated with an `NP` flag is to generate the IG, then go to the _out/fhir/profiles_ directory to see the complete list of **profile**s generated.
-If any **profile**s in that directory are extraneous to the purpose of the IG, go back to the CP and apply the `NP` flag to the corresponding class.
+Because dependencies can be hard to predict, a good way to determine which classes should be designated with an `NP` flag is to generate the IG, then go to the _out/fhir/profiles_ directory to see the complete list of profiles generated.
+If any profiles in that directory are extraneous to the purpose of the IG, go back to the CP and apply the `NP` flag to the corresponding class.

 The `NP` flag should not be applied to any class that is a parent class of one of the classes you want in your IG.
 This may interfere with mapping rules inherited from that parent class.

-> NOTE: The _no profile_ feature is available in SHR-CLI 6.6.0 and higher
+> **NOTE**: The _no profile_ feature is available in SHR-CLI 6.6.0 and higher

 ## Executing SHR-CLI